submission001/anonymoussubmission_automl/multimodal_text_benchmark/README.md

 **Note:** PromptCloud released the original version of the data from which the version of this dataset in our benchmark was created.

+**Task:** (Binary Classification) Predict whether or not a movie falls within the Drama category based on its name, description, actors/directors, year released, runtime, and other features.

 ## jigsaw

 Original data source: Jigsaw Unintended Bias in Toxicity Classification (Kaggle prediction competition)

 Link: https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification

+**Task:** (Binary Classification) Predict whether online social media comments are toxic based on their text and additional tabular features providing information about the post (e.g. likes, rating, date created, etc.).

 ## fake